A Nomad’s Perspective

-If only more of us viewed our precious environment through my own filters.
+If only more of us viewed our precious environment through the filters I employ.
 If only my mission and vision could be multiplied untold orders of magnitude:

 Mission: Employ writing and speaking to educate, inspire, and enable readers and listeners to understand, appreciate, and enjoy Nature… and accept and practice Earth Stewardship.

 - People of all ages will pay greater attention to and engage more regularly with Nature… and will accept and practice informed and responsible Earth Stewardship.

 - They will see their relationship to our natural world with new eyes… and will understand more clearly their Earth home.